w3c/wcag3/guidelines/groups/interactive-components/keyboard-focus-appearance/custom-focus-indicator.md

 type: foundational
 ---

-A custom focus indicator is used with sufficient size, change of contrast, adjacent contrast, distinct style and adjacency.
+The user agent's default focus indicator is replaced by a custom focus indicator that has sufficient size, change of contrast, adjacent contrast, and adjacency.